 - It will make you feel fantastic for the rest of the day.
 If you’re able to do something really important (especially if it’s something that you dread) first thing in the morning, you’re going to feel terrific, which will set you up for even greater success.
 Organizational guru Brian Tracy calls this “eating your frogs” and I’ve long found that nibbling on a few frog’s legs before breakfast is a great strategy for setting myself up for a productive day.

 I know not all of us are morning people.
 I spent the first 40 years of my life as a dedicated night owl and I’m not going to get all braggy and tell you that you should transform yourself, too.
 In my case, it just happened — likely hormones, according to my doctor.
 But, even when I was a night owl, I found writing at night a lot harder.
 My “prime time” was 10 pm to 1 am.
 But, frequently, I spent much of the day dreading it.
 Sometimes, I just plain couldn’t do it (who wants to leave a dinner party or a movie to go write?)
 And, when the writing went well, I was keyed up and had a really hard time getting to sleep afterwards.
 This made the next day even more difficult.

 My advice?
 If you already have a dedicated writing time that works for you, then stick with it.
-But if you don’t, then try devoting your first 30 to 90 minutes to the task, no matter what time you start.
+But if you don’t, then try devoting your first 30 minutes to the task, no matter what time you start.
 I think you’ll be pleasantly surprised by the results.